Objectives & Strategy

 Phased High-Speed Rail System Implementation

 California high-speed rail will connect the mega-regions of the state, contribute to economic development and a cleaner environment, create jobs and preserve agricultural and protected lands.
-When it is completed, it will run from San Francisco to the Los Angeles basin in under three hours at speeds capable of exceeding 200 miles per hour.
-The system will eventually extend to Sacramento and San Diego, totaling 800 miles with up to 24 stations.
-In addition, we are working with regional partners to implement a statewide rail modernization plan that will invest billions of dollars in local and regional rail lines to meet the state’s 21st century transportation needs.
+The Phase 1 system will connect San Francisco to the Los Angeles basin via the Central Valley in under three hours on trains capable of exceeding more than 200 miles per hour.
+Phase 2 will extend to Sacramento and San Diego.

 Construction Phases text description